EveFerox/CYOA/README.md

 - Utils proper permission check
 - Create story auto test tool

 ## Questions
-- Is the first letter of flags uppercase or lowercase now? saw both occuring.
+- Q: Is the first letter of flags uppercase or lowercase now? saw both occuring.
+    - A: theres class Flags inside the story creation function and S.Flags inside the story class itself. flags is a local variable to be used in the story, its a trick to have better view of all the flags and allows adding comments to them with /**...*/